Kaddu720/nixbox-configs/README.md

 https://qfpl.io/posts/installing-nixos/

 __Install Instructions__
+__Encryption__
-When installing, only create and encrypt your root drive.
+- When installing, only create and encrypt your root drive.
 Then the swap file will be automatically encrypted by nixos.

+__Setting up a computer__
+- you'll have  to set up the personal ssh key in the `.ssh/personal` directory

 ## Updating System Configurations
 Linux: `sudo nixos-rebuild switch --flake ./#Home-Box --option eval-cache false`